What Organs Can Cause Lower Back Pain?

 • Jaundice

-Pancreatic cancer can cause dull, intermittent pain in the back.
-It’s caused by the tumor pressing on the spine.
-Of course, pancreatic cancer pain differs from person to person and a medical evaluation with imaging tests is required to diagnose the condition.
+• Pancreatic cancer, while a rare cause of back pain, can cause dull, intermittent pain in the back caused by the tumor pressing on the spine.
+Of course, pancreatic cancer pain differs from person to person, and a medical evaluation with imaging tests is required to diagnose the condition.
+Other symptoms of pancreatic cancer, aside from back pain, include:

 • Abdominal pain